antarctica/ansible-php5/README.md

 Note: You **SHOULD** use this feature to determine whether this role has been applied to a system.

 If you do not want these facts to be set by this role, you **MUST** skip the **BARC_SET_MANIFEST** tag.
 No support is offered in this case, as other roles or use-cases may rely on this feature.
-Therefore you **SHOULD** not disable this feature.
+Therefore you **SHOULD NOT** disable this feature.

 ### PHP version